ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 1. Eventual message delivery is guaranteed, thus making delivery failure impossible
 1. All channels act as FIFO queues, thus eliminating the possibility of messages being delivered out of order
 1. Processes don't crash!
-(The topic of process failure is dealt with in detail in the next lecture)
+(The topic of process failure is dealt with in lecture 10)

 ### A Worked Example